NotPrab/blog/[.NET].NET控制流分析（二）-反混淆/README.md

 namespace ControlFlow.Deobfuscation {
 	/// <summary>
-	/// 可以移除的基本块A，不移除可能会妨碍我们分析：
+	/// Basic block A that can be removed, failure to remove may prevent us from analyzing.
-	/// 1. 一个基本块A没有其它指令，只有br这个无条件跳转指令
+	/// 1.
+A basic block A has no other instructions, only the unconditional jump instruction br
-	/// 2. 一个基本块B无条件跳转到一个作用域相同的基本块A，且A只被B引用
+	/// 2. a base block B unconditionally jumps to a base block A with the same scope, and A is only referenced by B
 	/// </summary>
 	public sealed class BlockInliner : BlockRecursiveModel {
 		private BlockInliner(List<IBlock> blocks, IBlock scope) : base(blocks, scope) {
 		}

 		/// <summary>
-		/// 内联
+		/// inline
 		/// </summary>
 		/// <param name="methodBlock"></param>
 		/// <returns></returns>